Continuing Education Activity

 - Outline the management of congenital adrenal hyperplasia.

-- Summarize the importance of collaboration and communication amongst interprofessional team members to enhance care coordination for patients with congenital adrenal hyperplasia.
+- Review the importance of collaboration and communication among interprofessional team members to enhance care coordination for patients with congenital adrenal hyperplasia.

-In the United States, CAH is more common in Native Americans and Yupik Eskimos.
-Among whites, the incidence is approximately 1 in 15,000.
+In the United States, congenital adrenal hyperplasia is more common in Native Americans and Yupik Eskimos.
+Among Whites, the incidence is approximately 1 in 15,000.

 Since all forms of CAH have an autosomal recessive pattern of inheritance, both sexes are equally affected.
 However, because of the accumulated testosterone or precursor hormones, the phenotypic expression may be different in both genders.
 CAH is usually obvious at birth or soon after because of the ambiguous genitals, early virilization, or salt wasting.
 Atypical cases may be recognized around puberty with the presence of virilizing signs or oligomenorrhea in females.

-The adrenal cortex is the site for steroidogenesis and produces three significant steroids–glucocorticoids in the form of cortisol - which regulates the body’s metabolism and immune response; the mineralocorticoid, aldosterone - which modulates electrolytes, blood pressure and vascular volume and adrenal androgens, the sex hormones - which regulates secondary sex characteristics in females.
+The adrenal cortex is the site for steroidogenesis and produces three significant steroids–glucocorticoids in the form of cortisol which regulates the body’s metabolism and immune response; the mineralocorticoid, aldosterone which modulates electrolytes, blood pressure, and vascular volume and adrenal androgens, the sex hormones which regulate secondary sex characteristics in females.
 Cholesterol got from endogenous synthesis, or dietary sources are the precursor for steroid synthesis.
 The pathway for steroid synthesis is mediated by various enzymes, including 21-hydroxylase, 11-beta-hydroxylase, and 17-alpha-hydroxylase.
-21-hydroxylase is crucial in the path leading to production of all steroids because it is required for the conversion of 17 hydroxyprogesterone (17OHP) to 11-deoxycortisol (the precursor for cortisol) and also the conversion of progesterone to 11 Deoxycorticosterone (the precursor of aldosterone) while 11-beta-hydroxylase is essential for the production of cortisol and the androgen, dehydroepiandrosterone (DHEA) .
+21-hydroxylase is crucial in the path leading to the production of all steroids because it is required for the conversion of 17 hydroxyprogesterone (17OHP) to 11-deoxycortisol (the precursor for cortisol) and also the conversion of progesterone to 11 deoxycorticosterone (the precursor of aldosterone) while 11-beta-hydroxylase is essential for the production of cortisol and the androgen, dehydroepiandrosterone (DHEA).
 Deficiency of either of these enzymes impairs production of the major steroids stimulating corticotropin mediated accumulation of cortisol precursors, causing a shift in steroid pathogenesis towards androgen production.
 Fetal androgen excess leads to various degrees of virilization at birth.

 - Adrenal cortex hyperplasia